topshed/ISTest/en/step_4.md

 rainfall = 1.270
 ```

 - Then add some more variables to store the Initial State streaming configuration information.
-Replace `XXXX` and `YYYY` with your Initial State keys.
+The `BUCKET_NAME` should match the one you used when creating a new bucket earlier.
+Replace `XXXX` and `YYYY` with your Initial State keys and use your own school name for the `SENSOR_LOCATION_NAME`.

 ```python